huaweicloud/terraform-provider-hcs/docs/resources/as_instance_attach.md

 # hcs_as_instance_attach

-Manages an AS instance attachment resource within HuaweiCloud.
+Manages an AS instance attachment resource within HuaweiCloudStack.

 ## Example Usage